jmacost5/cpp-528-fall-2021-group-01/README.md

 **This Project will Present the following chapters :**

 - Descriptive analysis of neighborhood change
-- Week 04: Predicting median home value change, 2000 to 2010
+- Predicting median home value change, 2000 to 2010
-- Week 05: Adding federal program data to your predictive models
+- Adding federal program data to your predictive models
-- Week 06: Test reproducible work flow with a parameter change
+- Test reproducible work flow with a parameter change

 ### Table of Contents